TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Description

-1. calculates the necessary number of nodes
+1. create the graph nodes
-2. checks if the node is inside an obstacle ( dilated by the robots radius)
+2. checks if the node is inside an obstacle or too near to the border and it marks it ( dilated by the robots radius)
 3. connects the node to its neighbours in linear and diagonal direction

 ---